NET WORTH: Unknown

-ARTS & CULTURE: The Chazens are major art collectors with more than 500 pieces by 200 modern and contemporary artists as of last decade.
-Chazen is also chairman emeritus of the board of the Museum of Arts and Design in New York, which the couple strong supports.
+ARTS & CULTURE: The Chazens are major art collectors with more than 500 pieces by 200 modern and contemporary artists, as of last decade.
+Chazen is also chairman emeritus of the board of the Museum of Arts and Design in New York, which the couple helps fund.
 Last decade, at least $17.5 million went to the museum.
-Support has also gone to the Lincoln Center of Performing Arts, MoMA, Roundabout Theater Company, Rockland Conservatory of Music, Louis Armstrong House Museum, and Museum of Contemporary Art Detroit.
+Support has also gone to the Lincoln Center of Performing Arts, MoMA, Roundabout Theatre Company, Rockland Conservatory of Music, Louis Armstrong House Museum, and Museum of Contemporary Art Detroit.

-OTHER: Chazen is a steady supporter of SLE Lupus Foundation, but health isn't a major interest of this funder.
+OTHER: Chazen is a steady supporter of SLE Lupus Foundation, but health is not a major interest of this funder.
 Various Jewish outfits such as the Jewish Federation of Rockland County have received support.
 The couple is also interested in human services work in Rockland County.

 LOOKING AHEAD: The Chazen Foundation has been around since the 1980s, and these days, a similar list of grantees dominates annually, with the couple's alma maters, and museums winning out.
-The highest sums money moving out of the foundation happened in prior decades.
+The foundation’s largest gifts happened in prior decades.